Advanced chemical editor for drawing chemical structures, queries and reactions

 Working with chemical structures in Microsoft Office

-Clear and customizable interface – See only what you want to see
+Clear and customisable interface – See only what you want to see

 Batch calculations and file format conversion using MolConverter